Applying to Ole Miss – Freshmen

 - All students who meet certification requirements for the National Collegiate Athletic Association (NCAA).
 This option is available to all freshman applicants.

 In lieu of ACT scores, students may submit equivalent SAT scores.
-Students scoring below 16 on the ACT (Composite) or the equivalent SAT are encouraged to participate in the Year-Long Academic Support Program during their freshman year.
+Students scoring below 16 on the ACT (Composite) or the equivalent old SAT/new SAT are encouraged to participate in the Year-Long Academic Support Program during their freshman year.